HTTPArchive/almanac.httparchive.org/src/README.md

 It is possible to run the Super-Linter locally if you have Docker installed.

-First up pull the Super-Linter Docker image (only need to do this once or when you want to upgrade the version):
+First up pull the Super-Linter Docker image (this takes some time to download but only need to do this once or when you want to upgrade the version of the super-linter):

 ```
 docker pull github/super-linter:latest